fbpx

 Photo by Sultan on Unsplash

-Cockatiel birds are great for beginners.
-Like dogs, they are great at learning commands.
+Like dogs, they’re great at learning commands.
 They get along very well in pairs and can be quite the life of the party.
-However, there are certain precautions of cockatiel care that need to be exercised at all times.
+However, there are certain precautions of cockatiel care that you need to exercise at all times.

 Cage for a Cockatiel